hirosoft40/rdInterface/README.md

 (1) WebSocket API<br/>
 We have experience with REST API and Socket.IO, so initially we were not expecting any challenge here, until we found that we received 2 separate responses in 1 request.
 We tried to store response into 2 state or 2 variables which was not successful.
-After hours of try and errors, we were able to store data successfully by changing syntax to Arrow Function, and handle storing depeinding on type of response data.
+After hours of try and errors, we were able to store data successfully by changing syntax to Arrow Function, and handle storing depending on type of response data.

 ### `Built with`